-The silk is more dense (25mm) than others of comparable price.
-Buyer gets choice of colors.
+The silk is denser (25mm) than others of comparable price.
+Prevents wrinkles and helps regulate sleep temperature.
+Buyer gets a choice of colors.

 More expensive than some other choices, and the pillowcases are known to wrinkle.